krys2fa/gbr/README.md

 - Address review comments with follow-up commits (avoid force-push unless requested)
 - Prefer “Squash and merge” with a clean, conventional PR title
 - After merge:
-  - `git checkout master && git pull --ff-only`
+  - `git checkout main && git pull --ff-only`
   - Delete your branch locally and on origin (`git branch -d <branch>` / delete via GitHub)

 Branch protection (maintainers)

-- Run the "Configure branch protection" workflow from Actions to require the PR title check (Semantic Pull Request) on `master`.
+- Run the "Configure branch protection" workflow from Actions to require the PR title check (Semantic Pull Request) on `main`.
 - This requires setting a repo secret `ADMIN_TOKEN` with a token that has admin:repo_hook and repo permissions.

 Hotfixes